 Subsequent sessions are £40 and last 60 minutes.

 Concessions are available.

-I am interested in how trauma affects physical and mental well-being.
-I am about to embark on a three year course focusing on how to disperse and diminish the effects of trauma and it's impact upon the nervous system, mind and emotions
+I am very interested in how trauma affects physical and mental well-being.
+I currently studying for a post graduate qualification in Somatic Experiencing which works specifically with trauma held in the body and it's impact upon the nervous system, mind and emotions.